GandhiNN/gandhinn.github.io/_posts/2019-04-03-interfacing-with-database-python-and-go-implementation.md

     )
 {% endhighlight %}

 Note that composer is of `*string` (pointer to string) type because I found out that field is NULL-able.
-If you define it as only string, then you will get the following errorduring runtime when it scans a NULL value under that field:
+If you define it as only string, then you will get the following error during runtime when it scans a NULL value under that field:

 {% highlight bash %}
 Scan error on column index 5, name "Composer": unsupported Scan, storing driver.Value type <nil> into type *string